5 Reasons to Cycle in North East Victoria

 Reason 1: Cycling Paths

 North East Victoria hosts the iconic Murray to Mountains Rail Trail, with sections including Rutherglen, Wangaratta, Beechworth, Myrtleford and Bright.
-A sealed, well maintained and easy to navigate rail trail covering over 100kms of lovely Alpine valleys.
-It’s a pleasure to cycle here and a huge reason North East Victoria has become a mecca for cycling.
+A sealed, well maintained and easy to navigate rail trail covering over 116kms of lovely Alpine valleys with new extensions to Yackandandah and Harrietville.
+It's a pleasure to cycle here and a huge reason North East Victoria has become a mecca for cycling.

 Reason 2: Food in North East Victoria

 Where there are cyclists, there is food and even more so, coffee!
 North East Victoria has long had some wonderful produce, but in more recent times has developed a gourmet culture that reaches out to visitors & cyclists.
-Chef Hatted restaurants (The Provenence, Beechworth), Good Food Guide regional winners (All Saints, Rutherglen), and esteemed dining venues such as Simone’s in Bright, make it possible to compile a gourmet journey across the region.
+Chef Hatted restaurants (The Provenence, Beechworth), Good Food Guide regional winners (All Saints, Rutherglen), and esteemed dining venues such as Elm in Bright (to name just a few), make it possible to compile a gourmet journey across the region.
 And it can also be done on bike (check out our Tour de Grand Gourmet!).

 Reason 3: Wine in North East Victoria